piotrostr/shreds/README.md

 # shreds

-use shredstream to perform aribtrage (simple idea, super fucking hard to implement well)
+use the solana gossip protocol shredstream to get as fast as humanly possible

+this works pretty well, though has some minor issues and drop some shred entries, but it is good enough to snipe stuff

 ## TODOs